 While we seek to partner with organizations that mitigate their business risks associated with climate change, we recognize that there are inherent risks wherever business is conducted.
 Access to clean water and reliable energy in the communities where we conduct our business, whether for our offices or for our vendors, is a priority.
-Our major sites in California, Utah and India are vulnerable to prolonged droughts due to climate change.
-In the event of a natural disaster that disrupts business due to limited access to these resources, we have the potential to experience losses to our business, and added costs to resume operations.
+Our major sites in California, Utah and India are vulnerable to climate change effects.
+For example, in California, increasing intensity of drought throughout the state and annual periods of wildfire danger increase the probability of planned power outages in the communities where we work and live.
+While this danger has a low-assessed risk of disrupting normal business operations, it has the potential impact on employees' abilities to commute to work and to stay connected.
+Climate-related events, including the increasing frequency of extreme weather events and their impact on U.S., India and other major regions' critical infrastructure, have the potential to disrupt our business, our third-party suppliers, and/or the business of our customers, and may cause us to experience higher attrition, losses, and additional costs to maintain or resume operations.
 To accurately assess and take potential proactive action as appropriate, Adobe is aligned with the guidelines of the Financial Stability Board's Task Force on Climate-related Financial Disclosures recommendations and the Sustainability Accounting Standards Board environmental metrics.